Meir Kahane: Collaboration with Joseph Churba

 At some time in the late 1950s, Kahane assumed the persona of a Gentile, along with the pseudonym Michael King.
 Kahane began openly expressing his anticommunism.
 He and Joseph Churba created the July Fourth Movement, which was formed to counteract widespread opposition towards U.S. involvement in the Vietnam War.
 Subsequently, they coauthored the book The Jewish Stake in Vietnam, an attempt to convince American Jews of the "evil of Communism".
 The introduction states that, "All Americans have a stake in this grim war against Communism...
 It is vital that Jews realize the threat to their very survival [should Communism succeed]."
 Churba had a major falling out with Kahane over the use of paramilitary activities, and they parted ways permanently.
 Churba went on to pursue his own career, joining the U.S. Air Force, writing many books on the Middle East, and eventually becoming one of Ronald Reagan's consultants.
 Kahane chose to fight for Jewish rights, and was willing to use extreme measures.
 He even attempted to acquire and grow biological weapons to use on a Soviet military installation.
 He began using the phrase "Never again" and conceived the Jewish Star and fist insignia, a symbol resembling that of the Black Panther Party.
 However, Kahane himself opposed the Black Panthers, claiming they had supported anti-Jewish riots in Massachusetts and had left-wing views.

 Jewish Defense League

 Kahane founded the Jewish Defense League (JDL) in New York City in 1968.
-Its self-described purpose was to protect Jews from local manifestations of anti-Semitism.
+Its self-described purpose was to protect Jews from local manifestations of antisemitism.
 Kahane encouraged Jews to take up firearms, through his slogan "every Jew a .22".

-The JDL said it was committed to five fundamental principles: